tognos/YAD2K/README.md

 | Xception                 |  5.1 | 0.790 | 0.945 |    106 |     119 |  22.828.688 |

 (*) With separate relu6 activation layers because of a MPSCNNConvolution bug

+top1 and top2 are the classfication accuracies according to the [Keras documentation](https://keras.io/applications/#documentation-for-individual-models).

+fps was measured under iOS 11.0.3 on an iPhone 7 with the Forge Inceptions example.

+Layers, tensors an parameters are the numbers output by the Forge framework.

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)